|Reader Feedback on Mac ATI 5870 graphics card

 What doesn't work for me is getting the card to work with three displays at the same time.
 Theoretically it should work with 1 display port display and 2 DVI / HDMI displays but it doesn't.
 It could be that my mini display to display port converter screws that one up, not sure.

 (The question on using 3 displays come up before and is one of the many Q&A's at the Apple store 5870 page.
+(Apple later removed these pages.)
 The card has 2 MDP and one Dual-Link DVI port.
 (And as usual, not everything that should work always does.)

 For anyone that was not aware, Dual-Link DVI supports higher rez DVI displays and is reqd for higher than 2.75 MP.
 In widescreen that's 2,098 x 1,311 max for single link DVI.
 Not an issue for typical 24in/1920x1080 or less DVI Displays or any display if using the on-card (dual-link) DVI Port, but just a reminder for anyone that wants to use a MDP to DVI adapter with a very high rez DVI display.
 (Having already used on card's native (dual-link) DVI port.)
 Here's a clip from the Digital Visual Interface wiki.

 "The DVI specification mandates a maximum pixel clock frequency of 165 MHz when running in single-link mode.
 With a single-link DVI, the highest supported standard resolution is 2.75 megapixels (including blanking interval) at 60 Hz refresh.
 For practical purposes, this allows a (single link) maximum screen resolution at 60 Hz of 1,915 x 1,436 pixels (standard 4:3 ratio), 1,854 x 1,483 pixels (5:4 ratio), or 2,098 x 1,311 (widescreen 16:10 ratio).